twinstar6980/Twinning.Documentation/english/installation.md

 	Create an empty directory in the storage space which will hold all the files needed to run the tool, called the home directory.

-	`Core` , `Shell` , `Script` are portable, so place them in the home directory so that no data remains in other locations.
+	`Kernel` , `Shell` , `Script` are portable, so place them in the home directory so that no data remains in other locations.

 	`Shell GUI` , `Forwarder For Windows` , `Helper` are applications that need to be installed and need to be uninstalled by the user and cleared of application data.